hashicorp/middleman-hashicorp/README.md

 As you see, this is just Ruby, so any credentials (such as API keys and passwords) should be read from the `ENV` hash.
 You can read more about the Bintray integration below.

-Almost all of the options may be removed from the `config.rb`.
+Almost all other Middleman options may be removed from the `config.rb`.
 See a HashiCorp project for examples.

 Customizations